elfenlaid/ck3g.github.io/_posts/2018-01-14-phoenix-first-steps.md

 <hr />

 Now let's go and run `mix ecto.create`.
 It will precompile the code and create a blank database for us.
-Then we can start the server using `mix phoenix.server`.
+Then we can start the server using `mix phx.server`.
 This command will start the web server and we can navigate to `http://localhost:4000` to see a phoenix welcome page.

 <p align="center">
   <img src="{{ site.url }}/img/posts/phoenix-welcome-screen.png" />